Akron, Ohio: 1900s–1990s: Rubber Capital of the World

+In 1914, Marcus Garvey founded the Universal Negro Improvement Association in Kingston, Jamaica; its Akron branch opened in 1921.

 Rubber companies responded to housing crunches by building affordable housing for workers.
-Goodyear's president, F.A.
-Seiberling, built the Goodyear Heights neighborhood for employees.
-Likewise, Harvey Firestone built the Firestone Park neighborhood for his employees.
+Goodyear's president, Frank A. Seiberling, built the Goodyear Heights neighborhood for employees.
+Likewise, Harvey S. Firestone built the Firestone Park neighborhood for his employees.
 During the 1910–1920 decade, Akron became a boomtown, being America's fastest growing city with a 201.8% increase in population.
 Of the 208,000 citizens, almost one-third were immigrants (also Clark Gable) and their children from places including Europe and West Virginia.
-In 1929 and 1931 Goodyear's subsidiary Goodyear-Zeppelin Company manufactured two airships for the United States Navy, USS Akron (ZRS-4) and USS Macon (ZRS-5).
+In 1929 and 1931, Goodyear's subsidiary Goodyear-Zeppelin Company manufactured two airships for the United States Navy, USS Akron (ZRS-4) and USS Macon (ZRS-5).
 Goodyear built a number of blimps for the Navy during WWII and later for advertising purposes.

 Akron again grew when Kenmore was annexed by voter approval on November 6, 1928.
 Found hiding under a bed at one of his hideouts in the city, notorious bank robber Charles Arthur "Pretty Boy" Floyd was arrested under the name "Frank Mitchell" in March 1930.
-Goodyear became America's top tire manufacturer after merging with The Kelly-Springfield Tire Company in 1935.
-Lasting five weeks and consisting of roughly 5,000 strikers including union sympathizers from other factories and neighboring states, the Akron Rubber Strike of 1936 successfully used "sit-down" tactic being organized by the United Rubber Workers.
+Goodyear became America's top tire manufacturer after merging with the Kelly-Springfield Tire Company in 1935.
+Lasting five weeks and consisting of roughly 5,000 strikers including union sympathizers from other factories and neighboring states, the Akron Rubber Strike of 1936 successfully used the "sit-down" tactic to force recognition of the United Rubber Workers.
 During the 1950s–60s Akron surged as use of the automobile did.
 The historic Rubber Bowl was used by the National Guard of the United States as a base during the racial Wooster Avenue Riots of 1968.
 Like many other industries of the Rust Belt, both the tire and rubber industries experienced major decline.
 By the early 1990s, Goodyear was the last major tire manufacturer based in Akron.